ResEnv/chain-api/README.md

 While the above steps should be fine for development, there are a few more things you need to do for a production machine.

+First make sure whatever user will be deploying is in the "staff" group.
+This will allow us to autodeploy without needing root permissions.

+    sudo usermod -aG staff USERNAME

-First install the django app to you system python install by running
+First install the django app to your system python install by running

+    sudo chmod -R g+w /usr/local/bin
     ./setup.py develop

 This will install the app as a system package, so you don't need to hard-code paths.

+NOTE - the package is installed WITHOUT root permissions.
+This is important because if we install with root permissions the first time then we'll need root permission on every subsequent time.

 Then copy the system config files